-Col du Parpaillon is a high mountain pass located on the border of the Hautes-Alpes department and the Alpes-de-Haute-Provence department in southeastern France.
-It's one of the highest mountain roads of Europe.
+Col du Parpaillon is a high mountain pass located on the boundary between the Alpes-de-Haute-Provence and the Hautes-Alpes departments, in the Provence-Alpes-Côte d'Azur region in southeastern France.
+It's one of the highest roads of the country.

-The pass sits on the way from La Condamine Chatelard towards Embrun.
-The road to the summit is called D29.
-It’s an unpaved road very challenging with narrow parts and some drop offs.
+The old military road to the summit is called D29 (southern side) and D39T (northern side).
+It’s a very challenging unpaved road with narrow parts and some drop offs.
 It’s totally impassable from October to May.
 Over a century ago, for many years, this was the highest road in France.
 The route has fallen into disuse and roughly the top 10 kilometers of both sides are rough, stone filled roads –and the first half is very bumpy.
 At the high elevations part, the track becomes more tortuous, finally tightening into a seemingly endless hairpin ascent, repeatedly crossing and re-crossing a deep gully gouged by torrents of rain and melt-water cascading down to the valley floor far below.
-It's one of the highest mountain roads of the country.
+A 4x4 vehicle is required.